-Services provided include general administrative support, nurse advice and triage, virtual visits with a doctor or nurse practitioner via telephone, VA Video Connect, or VA Health Chat.
+Services provided include general administrative support (such as appointment scheduling), nurse triage, pharmacy, and virtual visits with a doctor or nurse practitioner via telephone, VA Video Connect, or VA Health Chat.
 The Clinical Contact Center can assist with many non-emergency medical conditions and prescribe medications if necessary.

 The major advantage of the center is that Veterans can get care right away…there is no wait.
 Additionally, they can get the care they need from wherever they may be located and do not need to travel to see a provider.
 If the care required by a Veteran is too complex for the center to handle, the center will coordinate the necessary care with the Veteran’s preferred VA facility with appropriate follow up.
 Additionally, any care and interactions Veterans have with the center are recorded in their official VA medical records which ensures care continuity (i.e. a Veteran’s regular primary care physician can see the interaction and care provided by the center and can continue a treatment plan if required).